-According to the National Bureau of Statistics, China's GDP grew by 6.1% in 2019, compared with 6.6% in 2018.
-Despite the gradual growth in China in response to the Chinese government's planned reform of the economy, downside risks remain.
-In the World Bank's latest report published on March 31, 2020, China GDP growth in 2020 is projected to slow to 2.3% in the baseline scenario, or as low as 0.1% in the lower-case scenario.
-The World Bank also stated in its report that precise growth forecasts were difficult, given the rapidly changing situation.
+The pace of economic growth in China has decelerated in recent years.
+According to the National Bureau of Statistics, China's gross domestic product ("GDP") grew by 2.3% in 2020, compared with 6.6% in 2018 and 6.1% in 2019.
+Despite the gradual growth in China in response to the Chinese government's planned reform of the economy and the gradual recovery from the COVID-19 pandemic domestically, downside risks remain.
 Aside from the ongoing COVID-19 global pandemic, the main short-term risk is the unwinding of high leverage in sectors with excess capacity, namely the manufacturing, industrial and real estate sectors.
 This may result in a sharper-than-expected slowdown in investment and hence in aggregate demand.
-There have been increasing concerns over China's current debt levels which continue to trend upwards, resulting in fears over possible defaults by local banks, corporate entities including state-owned enterprises and local provincial governments.
+There have been increasing concerns over China's current debt levels which continue to trend upwards, resulting in fears over possible defaults by local banks and corporate entities.
 The business and prospects for the diesel engine industry, and thus the business and prospects of our company, may be adversely affected by changes in Chinese government policies.